-Preimplantation genetic testing - monogenic (known as PGT-M) is aimed at disrupting individual genes, and genetic testing of aneuploidy (known as PGT-A) is a broader test that analyzes the presence of aneuploidy in all chromosomes, including 22 pairs of autosomes and sex chromosomes, X and Y.
+Preimplantation genetic testing - monogenic (PGT-M) is aimed at disorders of individual genes, and genetic testing for aneuploidy (PGT-A) is a broader test that analyzes the presence of aneuploidy in all chromosomes, including 22 pairs of autosomes and the sex chromosomes, X and Y.

-To detect structural chromosomal abnormalities such as translocations, preimplantation genetic testing - structural rearrangements (known as PGT- SR) is used.
+To detect structural chromosomal abnormalities such as translocations, preimplantation genetic testing - structural rearrangements (PGT- SR) is used.

-The main purpose of preimplantation genetic testing-aneuploidy (PGT-A) is to screen embryos for whole chromosome abnormalities.
+The main purpose of preimplantation genetic testing-aneuploidy (known as PGT-A) is to screen embryos for whole chromosome abnormalities.

-Traditional diagnostic testing or screening for aneuploidy should be offered to all patients who have undergone preimplantation genetic testing for aneuploidy, in accordance with the recommendations for all pregnant patients.
+Conventional diagnostic testing or screening for aneuploidy should be offered to all patients who have undergone preimplantation genetic testing for aneuploidy, as recommended for all pregnant patients.

-Genetic testing before implantation - monogenic (PGT-M) is focused on disorders of individual genes.
+Genetic testing before implantation - monogenic (known as PGT-M) is focused on disorders of individual genes.

-Before implantation, genetic testing - monogenic uses only a few cells of the early embryo, usually at the blastocyst stage.
-A false diagnosis is possible, but rare with modern methods.
-It is necessary to offer confirmation of the results of preimplantation genetic testing - monogenic results with sampling of chorionic villi (CVS) or amniocentesis.
+Pre-implantation genetic testing - monogenic uses only a few cells of the early embryo, usually at the blastocyst stage, and misdiagnosis is possible but rare with modern techniques.
+Confirmation of preimplantation genetic testing - monogenic results with chorionic villus sampling (CVS) or amniocentesis should be offered.

-Preimplantation genetic testing - structural rearrangements (PGT-SR) is used to detect structural chromosomal abnormalities, such as translocations.
+Preimplantation genetic testing - structural rearrangements (known as PGT-SR) is used to detect structural chromosomal abnormalities such as translocations.

-It should be suggested to confirm the results of preimplantation genetic testing and structural rearrangements using CVS or amniocentesis.
+Confirmation of the results of preimplantation genetic testing and structural alterations by CVS or amniocentesis should be offered.